Non-minimally coupled electromagnetic fields and observable implications for primordial black holes

 \section{Modified dispersion relations}

-The non-minimal coupling of the electromagnetic fields with gravity leads to modified photon dispersion relation \eqref{eq:eom-final}.
-This change will be significant near strongly gravitating objects like black holes.
-As we show in this section, additionally, the nature of the dispersion relation is different for time-independent (like Schwarzschild, Kerr) and time-dependent black hole (like Sultana-Dyer) space-times.
+In this section, from the equation of motion \eqref{eq:Final-EoM-withRicci}, we obtain the modified photon dispersion relation for the non-minimally coupled electromagnetic fields.
+We also show that the modification in the dispersion relation will be significant near strongly gravitating objects like black holes.
+Interestingly, we show that the nature of the dispersion relation is different for time-independent (like Schwarzschild, Kerr) and time-dependent black hole (like Sultana-Dyer) spacetimes.